Bradford Lipson's Mission Statement

-Aside from Lipson’s latest work on the CW series In The Dark, he enjoyed collaborating with director Jeremy Garelick on the Netflix limited series comedy Best Worst Weekend Ever.
+Aside from Lipson’s latest work on the CW series Legacies and In The Dark, he enjoyed collaborating with director Jeremy Garelick on the Netflix limited series comedy Best Worst Weekend Ever.
 He also shot the political comedy Graves for Epix starring Nick Nolte and Sela Ward, show creator Joshua Michael Stern.

 Past features include The Wedding Ringer from writer/director Jeremy Garelick, a comedy starring Josh Gad as a loner who hires a “wedding ringer,” played by Kevin Hart, to be the best man at his wedding; and The Female Brain, a romcom directed by and starring Whitney Cummings.

 Lipson lensed the first two seasons of FX’s Wilfred.
 He was nominated for and won Outstanding Cinematography awards from the ASC and the Pan-American Association of Film & Television Journalists for his work on the series, which was unprecedented at the time since it was shot on DSLR’s.

 Lipson is extremely passionate about filmmaking, not just his own work as a cinematographer, but the entire process: problem solving and finding solutions to the various challenges that appear daily.
 Lipson loves the collaboration held in pitching ideas to directors.
 He is of the opinion that it’s better to come to the table with an abundance of big ideas, and prepared to scale back if needed.